popany/notes/grpc.md

 #### cmake

-Version 3.13 or later of `cmake` is required to install gRPC locally.
+Version 3.13 or later of cmake is required to install gRPC locally.

+- Linux

+      sudo apt install -y cmake

+Under Linux, the version of the system-wide cmake can be too low.
+You can install a more recent version into your local installation directory as follows:

+    wget -q -O cmake-linux.sh https://github.com/Kitware/CMake/releases/download/v3.17.0/cmake-3.17.0-Linux-x86_64.sh

+    sh cmake-linux.sh -- --skip-license --prefix=$MY_INSTALL_DIR

+    rm cmake-linux.sh

-#### gRPC and Protocol Buffers
+### gRPC and Protocol Buffers

 While not mandatory, gRPC applications usually leverage [Protocol Buffers](https://developers.google.com/protocol-buffers) for service definitions and data serialization, and the example code uses [proto3](https://developers.google.com/protocol-buffers/docs/proto3).

 The following instructions will locally install gRPC and Protocol Buffers.

-1. Install the basic tools required to build gRPC:
+#### Install the basic tools required to build gRPC

-Linux
+- Linux

-    apt install -y build-essential autoconf libtool pkg-config
+      sudo apt install -y build-essential autoconf libtool pkg-config

+#### Clone the `grpc` repo and its submodules

+    git clone --recurse-submodules -b v1.28.1 https://github.com/grpc/grpc
+    cd grpc

+#### Build and locally install gRPC and all requisite tools

+    mkdir -p cmake/build
+    pushd cmake/build
+    cmake -DgRPC_INSTALL=ON \
+        -DgRPC_BUILD_TESTS=OFF \
+        -DCMAKE_INSTALL_PREFIX=$MY_INSTALL_DIR \
+        ../..
+    make -j
+    make install
+    popd

+#### More information:

+You can find a complete set of instructions for building gRPC C++ in [Building from source](https://github.com/grpc/grpc/blob/master/BUILDING.md).

+For general instructions on how to add gRPC as a dependency to your C++ project, see [Start using gRPC C++](https://github.com/grpc/grpc/tree/master/src/cpp#to-start-using-grpc-c).

+### Build the example

+The example code is part of the grpc repo source, which you cloned as part of the steps of the previous section.

+Change to the example’s directory:

+    cd examples/cpp/helloworld

+Build the example using cmake:

+    mkdir -p cmake/build
+    pushd cmake/build
+    cmake -DCMAKE_PREFIX_PATH=$MY_INSTALL_DIR ../..
+    make -j

+### Try it

+Run the example from the example build directory examples/cpp/helloworld/cmake/build:

+Run the server:

+    ./greeter_server

+From a different terminal, run the client and see the client output:

+    ./greeter_client